-- A commercially driver must notify their employer within two business days if their license is suspended, revoked or canceled, or if they are disqualified from driving.
+- A commercial driver must notify their employer within two business days if their license is suspended, revoked or canceled, or if they are disqualified from driving.

-- When applying for a commercial driving drop, a commercial driver must give their prospective employer information on all driving jobs for the past 10 years.
+- When applying for a commercial driving job, a commercial driver must give their prospective employer information on all driving jobs for the past 10 years.

 - It is a violation of North Carolina law to possess any alcoholic beverage (open or closed) while operating a commercial motor vehicle.

 - It is illegal to operate a commercial motor vehicle with a blood alcohol concentration of .04 percent or more.
 Individuals will lose their commercial driver license for one year for a first offense and for life for a second offense.
 If a blood alcohol concentration is less than .04 percent but an individual has any detectable amount, they will be put out of service for 24 hours.

 - Fines for violations of the Commercial Vehicle Safety Alliance Out-of-State criteria must be paid when the citation is written.

 - There is a minimum fine of $250 for speeding in highway work zones, in addition to any fines or penalties that may be imposed for speeding violations.